Wuhazua/UI-Libs/README.md

 # UI-Libs

+A collection of both modern and legacy Roblox UI libraries.
+This repository was created due to the lack of actively maintained UI library hubs.
+I’ll keep this updated for as long as I can—until I inevitably forget about it.

 ---

-Since no new UI library repositories have been created in years, I've decided to make a UI Library repository that includes both new and old UI libraries.
-I will continue to update this until I eventually forget about it.
+## Want to Add Your UI Library?

+If you’ve made a UI library and want it featured here, feel free to contact me.
+**Discord:** `Wuhazua`

 ---

-> [!IMPORTANT]
-> ### Want to add a UI library?
-> Feel free to reach out to me on Discord if you have a UI library you'd like to see here.
-> User: Wuhazua
----

 ## Additional Info

-All sources are listed so you can modify them if you want, or still access them even if they get removed.
+All listed libraries include their original sources (when available), so you can:
+- Modify them freely
+- Reference them directly
+- Still access them in case they get deleted or the repository goes down